FuriKuri/docker-best-practices/README.md

 # docker-best-practices
 There are so much useful tips out there, how to use docker.
 This great tips are part of blog posts, talks or within a documentation.
 I tought it might be useful, to collect all this docker best pratices, which are distributed all over these resources.

-The idea to collect all in one place based on this [tweet](https://twitter.com/FuriKuri/status/777947836327534593).

 Feel free to add new best practices and create a PR.

 # Table of contents